satyamedithe/bank/springbank/readme.md

 click on clone or download option

-Import the application using eclipse as maven application from the download location after unzipping
+Import the application using eclipse as existing maven application from the download location after unzipping

 The springbank application is the pom that will import the application